CuratorCodicis/Reddit-Sentiment-Analyzer/README.md

 - **Real-Time Reddit Data Collection:** Fetch posts and (optionally) comments from any subreddit using PRAW (Python Reddit API Wrapper), preprocess text, and store structured data in MongoDB.

 - **Multi-Method Sentiment Analysis:** Classify text as positive, neutral, or negative using both VADER and TextBlob for better accuracy.

+- **AI Summaries & Insights:** Use local LLMs to analyze the sentiment from the actual discussion content and get the topical reasons behind it.

 - **Interactive Data Visualization:** Explore sentiment trends with:
   - Sentiment distribution pie charts